-Judging by its ingredients alone, Three Dog Bakery Bake to Nature appears to be an above-average dry dog food.
+Based on its ingredients alone, Three Dog Bakery Bake to Nature Dog Food looks like an above-average dry product.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing a below-average amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and alfalfa meal, this looks like the profile of a dry product containing a moderate amount of meat.

-Three Dog Bakery Bake to Nature is a grain-based kibble using a moderate amount of chicken, lamb or fish as its main sources of animal protein, thus earning the brand 3.5 stars.
+Three Dog Bakery Bake to Nature is a grain-inclusive dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.